AlexeiakaTechnik/Use-Ajax-Security-alarm-sensors-as-a-Automation-Triggers-in-Home-Assistant/README.md

    - AJAX DoorProtect sensor on the door in Group 1(ri: 7)
    - AJAX MotionProtect sensor inside the room in Group 2(ri: 8)

-   This Automation will check if Entryway door was opened(BA code fired) and wait for Entryway IR sensor to also fire BA(someone has entered room, not just opened door)
+   This Automation will check if Entryway door was opened(BA code fired) and wait for Entryway IR sensor to also fire BA(someone has entered room, not just opened the door), and send TTS Message to speaker afterwards.

 <details>
 <summary>📄 Lets take a look at YAML(see comments): (Click to Expand)</summary>